MejiaCorredor/MejiaCorredor/README.md

-# HOLA!!
-Mi nombre es Jose Manuel Mejía Corredor
+# Hi!!
+My name is Jose Manuel Mejía Corredor, Welcome.
 ##
-## 🎓 Estudiante de Ingeniería de Sistemas
+## 🎓 Systems and computer engineerer
 ## 🌎 Medellín, Colombia
-## 🚀 Me encanta aprender y crear soluciones digitales.
+## 🚀 I love to learn and solve problems.

+### Systems Engineering student, with experience in cybersecurity projects, cloud architecture and development with java, pyhton, html, figma.
+Integral and hard worker with high capacity for learning and leadership, facility with teamwork and companionship.